nabeegh-khan/nabeegh-khan/README.md

 ## What I Work On

 I build end-to-end machine learning and data analytics pipelines at the intersection of AI, wireless communications, and research methods.
-My portfolio spans deep reinforcement learning for 6G network optimization, real-world mmWave beam prediction on live V2V measurements, production RAG systems for technical document retrieval, real-time streaming ML pipelines with full MLOps infrastructure, transformer-based NLP for bibliometric analysis, mixed-methods research combining survey statistics with large-scale text analysis, and cloud-based big data engineering on Apache Spark and Microsoft Azure.
+My portfolio spans foundation model fine-tuning with LoRA for scenario-adaptive 6G beam prediction, deep reinforcement learning for network optimization, real-world mmWave beam prediction on live V2V measurements, production RAG systems for technical document retrieval, real-time streaming ML pipelines with full MLOps infrastructure, transformer-based NLP for bibliometric analysis, mixed-methods research combining survey statistics with large-scale text analysis, and cloud-based big data engineering on Apache Spark and Microsoft Azure.

-**Current focus:** applying rigorous ML methodology across domains — from real-world mmWave beam management and LLM-powered standards retrieval to production MLOps pipelines and NLP-driven research synthesis — with an emphasis on reproducible, end-to-end systems that bridge academic research and engineering practice.
+**Current focus:** parameter-efficient foundation model adaptation for 6G wireless systems, production MLOps pipelines, and LLM-powered standards retrieval — with an emphasis on reproducible, end-to-end systems that bridge academic research and engineering practice.

 ---